Eastman School of Music, University of Rochester

 WHAT GOES ON: THE BEATLES, THEIR MUSIC AND THEIR TIMES

-The first multi-media Beatles textbook, co-authored with Walter Everett, University of Michigan, with instructional videos and time-synced song animations.
+The first multi-media Beatles textbook, co-authored with Walter Everett, University of Michigan, with instructional videos and Listening Guides.

 JOHN ONO LENNON: THE MAN, THE MYTH, THE MUSIC